browner12/larasearch/README.md

 ## Why Not Use Scout?

-There are 2 major differences between Scout and Larasearch.
+There are 2 major differences between Scout and LaraSearch.
 First, Scout currently only has native support for Algolia, which is a service you pay for.
 They do have a free option, but this version has limits that will definitely be an issue for some.
 While Elasticsearch was originally supported, it was dropped due to complexity.
 There is a community effort to bring it back in as a native driver, but the road map on that is uncertain.

-The second, and more important, difference is that Larasearch allows for 'site wide' searching, while Scout does not.
+The second, and more important difference is that LaraSearch allows for 'site wide' searching, while Scout does not.
 In Scout, the searching is done on the models.

 ```php
 User::search('Andrew');
 ```

 While this may be okay for some users, the far more common requirement is to be able to search an entire site.
 If a query is submitted for 'Andrew', I want to find the `User` Andrew, the `Department` he belongs to, and all of the `Blog` posts he has written.
-Additionally with Larasearch, you are still able to restrict your search to a specific model if so desired.
+Additionally with LaraSearch, you are still able to restrict your search to a specific model if so desired.

 ## Install